 The risks identified within the Group's profile as significant are the basis for the risk appetite setting for the Group and for the individual business lines.
 As a result, implementing a specific strategy within the Group's business model, decisions are considered not only for the market purposes, but also the return on capital employed.
-For that purpose the appropriate measures of overall risk level and sets of limits were introduced to ensure that the risk is within the tolerance level.
+Appropriate measures of overall risk level and sets of limits were introduced to ensure that the risk is within the tolerance level.

-The Group manages inter alia the following risks:
+Additionally the Group manages inter alia the following risks:

-- Model risk risk of losses resulting from implementation of improperly defined or applied models, use of inadequate parameters, lack of model updates.
-When assessing the level of model risk, please consider data risk (invalid, unreliable or incomplete data used for models development), assumptions risk (results from simplifications of incorrect assumptions), methodology risk, model administration risk.
-Compliance risk the risk of non-compliance with applicable laws and regulatory requirements and Group's internal regulations. - Legal risk risk of losses occurring due to instability of legal regulations, changes of law and regulations, improper structure of legal relationships, quality of legal documentation, unfavourable conclusions of courts or other bodies in disputed cases, conducted with other entities. - Outsourcing risk risk of negative impact of conducting some Group's business or operational activities through external parties on continuation, integrity and quality of entity's activity, its property or employees, information security, customer satisfaction etc. This risk may result from the third party's system disruptions, communication failures, financial viability or others. - Money Laundering risk risk of losses due to involvement in money laundering or terrorist financing activity conducted by customers, intermediaries or employees. - Technological risk risk of losses resulting from disruption of entity's activity due to technology infrastructure and telecommunications systems failure. - Information Security risk risk of losses resulting from disruption of entity's activity or financial losses due to insufficient security of its resources and information.
+- Models' risk risk of implementation of improperly designed (defined) models, tariffs and parameters, improper models' application or lack of indispensable models' update.
+While assessing the models' risk the following elements are considered: quantitative data (risk of utilization for the models of incorrect, unreliable or incomplete data), prognosis (risk resulting from simplifications or incorrect assumptions applied while building the model or setting of parameters or tariffs), assessment (risk of utilization of inadequate techniques and methods, including statistical, while defining the model) and administering (risk of inadequate models' application and operating due to its inadequate monitoring, validation and update). - Compliance risk risk of legal or regulatory sanctions, financial losses or reputational damage (reliability for counterparties), which the Group may be exposed at due to obeying the law, regulatory recommendations, internal Group's regulations and conduct standards accepted by the Group.
+Compliance risk may lead to income deterioration or capital utilization due to potential risk of additional costs associated with applied penalties, suffered damage or cancelled contracts. - Legal risk risk of losses occurring due to instability of legal regulations, changes of law and regulations, improper structure of legal relationships, quality of legal documentation, unfavourable conclusions of courts or other bodies in disputed cases, conducted with other entities. - Outsourcing risk operational risk of negative impact of conducting some Group's business or operational activities through external parties on continuation, integrity and quality of entity's activity. - Money Laundering risk risk of losses due to involvement in money laundering conducted by customers, intermediaries or employees. - Technological risk risk of losses resulting from disruption of entity's activity due to technology infrastructure and telecommunications systems failure. - Information Security risk risk of losses resulting from disruption of entity's activity or financial losses due to insufficient security of its resources and information.

-As a part of the regular, quarterly information provided to the Risk and Capital Management Committee of the Bank's Management Board and to the Risk and Capital Committee of the Supervisory Board the Bank's risk profile is monitored, including quantitative indicators, current trends, and the utilization of capital limits.
-Four meetings were held in 2014 in order to analyze abovementioned factors.
+The Group's risk profile, including quantitative indicators, current trends, and the utilization of capital limits, is monitored as a part of the regular, quarterly information provided to the Risk and Capital Management Committee of the Bank's Management Board and to the Risk and

+Capital Committee of the Supervisory Board..
+Four meetings were held in 2015 in order to analyze abovementioned factors.